I Hated Black And White Movies Movie reviews from a film ignoramus turned fanatic.

 I am not an animal!
 I am a human being!
 I am… a man!
-The Elephant Man (1980)
+The Elephant Man

-Until Straight Story (1999), I never got David Lynch.
+Until The Straight Story (1999), I never got David Lynch.
 I remember myself proclaiming: “Lynch CAN make a good movie, but he just doesn’t want to.”
 After watching that one, and I hope to write my thoughts on it soon, I watched The Elephant Man (1980), and I once again had the same thought.
-It took me a while to get him, but Lynch is like Picasso – he really can paint a classical photorealistic picture, but this is dull and boring in the world full of such works.
+It took me a while to get him, but Lynch is like Picasso – he really can paint a classical photorealistic picture, but this is dull and boring in a world full of such works.

 The Academy Award for Best Makeup and Hairstyling was subsequently created to honor the makeup work in this film.